 At FlyDog Yoga we care deeply about those who serve their country.
-FlyDog Yoga co-founder, Brad Whiteman, served 10 years as an active duty Army Officer and has continued to serve the last nine years in the Army National Guard.
+FlyDog Yoga co-founder, Brad Whiteman, is an Army Special Forces Officer who served 10 years on active duty and has continued to serve the last nine years in the Army National Guard.
 We recognize the sacrifice made by our nation's military members and first responders and the toll that these chosen professions can take on the body and the mind.
 Our goal is to make them aware of the power of yoga in healing the body and the mind and to create a safe, comfortable, and fun environment for them to learn and grow.
 We work closely with several national organizations that are dedicated to bringing mindfulness and wellness to these communities and we support and work closely with many local organizations that promote health and wellness through physical and social activities.

 We hope you can help us spread the word about our programs and the initiatives of these other wonderful organizations!